skycatminepokie/nucleoid-creator-tools/README.md

  - `/map region remove at <pos>`: removes all regions intersecting with the given `pos` from the current workspace

 ### Attaching data
-It may desirable to communicate more information about the map to the code than just regions.
+It may be desirable to communicate more information about the map to the code than just regions.
 This can be done by attaching arbitrary NBT data which is later accessible by the code.

 Data can be either attached to a region or to the map as a whole.